ibm-cloud-docs/hs-crypto/initialize_hsm.md

   A domain administrator must sign the command to load the new master key register.
 The first step is to generate a signature key on your workstation.
 The private part is used to create signatures.
 The public part is placed in a certificate that is installed in a target domain to define a domain administrator.

-  For added security, the signature key owner can be a different person from the master key part owners.
+  **Important**: For added security, the signature key owner can be a different person from the master key part owners.
 The signature key owner should be the only person who knows the password associated with the signature key file.
-  {: important}

   * To display the existing signature keys on the workstation, use the following command:
     ```